The Clear Islam

 • Pork (including bacon, ham, and any pork by-products): This is one of the most strictly forbidden foods in Islam.

-• Carnivorous animals and birds of prey: Animals that primarily pray consume meat and birds that hunt and eat other animals, such as lions, eagles and hawks.
+• Carnivorous animals and birds of prey: Animals that primarily prey/consume meat and birds that hunt and eat other animals, such as lions, eagles and hawks.

 • Animals improperly slaughtered: Any animal that is not slaughtered according to Islamic laws, which includes being slaughtered by a non-Muslim or without the name of God being pronounced before the slaughter.